streamsdb/admin/README.md

+# Admin

+This is the web administration user interface of StreamsDB.
+It allows you to browse your databases, streams and events from your browser.

+The admin is distributed via an Docker Image: [streamsdb/admin](https://hub.docker.com/repository/docker/streamsdb/admin)

+## The Project

 The running production version of this project is available at: [](https://app.streamsdb.io)

 The project was created with the bootstrap project [Create React App](https://github.com/facebook/create-react-app).